olastor/age-plugin-fido2-hmac/README.md

 age -d -i identity.txt -o test-decrypted.txt test.txt.enc
 ```

-Where `identity.txt` is a file you created putting the `AGE-PLUGIN-FIDO2-HMAC-1QQP...` separated identity you created before.
+(where `identity.txt` is a file you created putting the `AGE-PLUGIN-FIDO2-HMAC-1QQP...` separated identity you created before.)

 ### Choosing a different algorithm